CDCgov/geneflow/docs/chapters/tutorials/build-app-container.rst

     STAR -h

-Echo the environmental variable you set with the following command:
+Echo the environment variable you set with the following command:

 .. code-block:: text